New power train for spading machine: from idea to prototype.

 Collaboration across the border

-Bas Ramaker: Cross-border cooperation can be a real eye-opener and may even result in access to new markets.
+Cross-border cooperation can be a real eye-opener and may even result in access to new markets.
 Do you, as an entrepreneur in the manufacturing industry, also want to explore your innovation options?
 And are you open to new collaborations?
-Make an appointment with an innovation broker.
+Make an appointment with an innovation matchmaker.
 They can help you with your business case, inform you about European regulations or match you with other companies or expert organizations, such as the University of Twente or Saxion, University of Applied Sciences.